modin-project/modin/README.md

 #### From PyPI

-Modin can be installed with `pip`:
+Modin can be installed with `pip` on Linux, Windows and MacOS:

 ```bash
 pip install modin[all] # (Recommended) Install Modin with all of Modin's currently supported engines.